-- balances of the various funds and accounts as at the close of the previous year; - (iii) compile and lay on the table of the Assembly the annual statements of the various funds; - (iv) invest the funds of the Church on such terms and conditions as may seem advisable to the Board; - (v) report as required by Rule 5.26; - (vi) appoint, employ and have control over the Assembly administrative staff and determine the salaries and conditions of employment of such staff, ensuring that necessary staffing is made available for the work of larger Committees in terms of budget requirements; - (vii) Recommend to the Assembly or the Commission of Assembly policies and procedures to govern the employment of Assembly administrative staff, congregational non-religious workers and Ministry Workers.
+- balances of the various funds and accounts as at the close of the previous year; - (iii) compile and lay on the table of the Assembly the annual statements of the various funds; - (iv) The Finance and Administration Board shall review, and amend as it sees fit, its statement of Purpose and Strategic Priorities and submit it for the Assembly's review and approval as part of its annual report; - invest the funds of the Church on such terms and conditions as may seem advisable to the Board; - (vi) report as required by Rule 5.26; - (vii) appoint, employ and have control over the Assembly administrative staff and determine the salaries and conditions of employment of such staff, ensuring that necessary staffing is made available for the work of larger Committees in terms of budget requirements; - (viii) Recommend to the Assembly or the Commission of Assembly policies and procedures to govern the employment of Assembly administrative staff, congregational non-religious workers and Ministry Workers.
 The adoption of such policies and procedures shall not prohibit a court of the Church from exercising its powers using the Code of Discipline and other administrative procedures outlined in the Rules of the Church in addition to such employment policies and procedures.
 (2022 BB Min.
-47.13) - (viii) administer funds or enterprises and projects allocated to it from time to time by the Assembly.
+47.13) - (ix) administer funds or enterprises and projects allocated to it from time to time by the Assembly.